Fork me on GitHub

 # emerge media-sound/audacious

-Please note that you may need to use the testing branch to get the latest packaging.
-Have a look at the Gentoo documentation for more details.
+To get the latest version, you may need to use the testing branch.
+See the Gentoo documentation for more details.